 Aymeric Sallin, M.S., has served as a member of our board of directors since 2008.
-Mr. Sallin has served as the Chief Executive Officer of NanoDimension, a venture capital firm, since 2002, and is the founder of that firm.
+Mr. Sallin has served as the Chief Executive Officer of NanoDimension, a venture capital firm, since 2002 and is the founder of that firm.
 He currently serves as a board member of View, Inc., CROCUS Technology, and Tarveda Therapeutics.
-Mr. Sallin is also a member of the Swiss Academy of Engineering Science and has served as a Strategic Advisory Board member of the École Polytechnique Fédérale de Lausanne (EPFL).
-Since 2002, Mr. Sallin has worked to promote nanotechnology around the world, and has received the NSTI Fellow Award and 2012 EPFL Alumni Award for his contribution to the field of nanotechnology.
+Mr. Sallin is also a member of the Swiss Academy of Engineering Science and has served as a strategic advisory board member of the École Polytechnique Fédérale de Lausanne, or EPFL.
+Mr. Sallin has worked to promote nanotechnology around the world, and has received the NSTI Fellow Award and 2012 EPFL Alumni Award for his contribution to the field of nanotechnology.
 Mr. Sallin received his M.A. in Physical Engineering from EPFL in Lausanne, Switzerland.